 Vac schemers are paid £150 per week and visit two departments during their placement.
 They sit alongside an associate or partner, and have a trainee mentor.
 Typically they undertake research projects and basic drafting, but also get the chance to attend seminars and meetings.
-In addition, they'll also complete various exercises.
+In addition, they'll also complete various assessments.
 There's also a second interview with a panel of partners to help determine whether they'll nab that training contract or not.

 On the social side, there’s usually an introductory lunch with the partners and drinks with the trainees.
 Other social activities include a Southwark walking tour and cricket matches.

 The firm organises an open day each year in July for training contract applicants unable to set aside two weeks of their summer holiday for a vacation scheme.
 In order to attend, candidates must first complete a face to face interview with the recruitment manager.
 Around 20 of the top applicants are then invited to the office to learn more about the firm.
 The day includes individual exercises and a group presentation which is assessed by a panel of partners.